 The researchers in the group understand the urgent need to develop innovative technologies and tools for processing large amount of heterogeneous multisource multimodal data.
 Their investigations cover parallel databases as services, data accountability and service outsourcing, data and communicative behaviours in online social networks and media, effective search engine indexing, and transfer-learning methods on recognizing human affects and cognitive implications, inclusive of brain informatics and intelligent human-computer interfaces.

 Fundamentals and Software focuses on theories, methodologies, and tools for safety-critical, high-performance, complex software and related systems.
 The group addresses key challenges on the theory of computing, software engineering, and cyber-physical systems.
 Research topics include algorithms, complexity theory, real-time scheduling, verification, debugging, fault tolerance, and how to tackle associated problems in a cross-cyber-physical domain context.

-Group Leader: Prof. GUO Song
+Group Leader: Prof. WANG Dan